 Sittser has written many book reviews and papers.
-Most recently he has authored "The History of Christian Spirituality," a major introductory essay for the Dictionary of Christian Spirituality (Zondervan Academic, forthcoming), "The Desert Fathers and Mothers," in A Guide to Christian Spiritual Classics (IVP, forthcoming); "Catechumenate," an article for the Dictionary of Christian Spirituality (Zondervan Academic, forthcoming); "The Battle Without and Within: The Psychology of Sin and Salvation in the Desert Fathers and Mothers," in the Journal of Spiritual Formation and Soul Care (2009), "From Mountaintop to Mundane Life: The Purpose of Spiritual Retreats," in Conversations (2009), "Protestant Missionary Biography as Written Icon," in Christian Scholars Review (2007), as well as several review essays, including "Faithful Citizens," in Christian Century (2007) and "The Civil War Letters of Joseph Hopkins Twichell: A Chaplain’s Story," in Books & Culture (2008).
-He also speaks at numerous conferences and on college campuses, most recently Westmont College, Hope College, and Northwestern College.
+Most recently he has authored "The History of Christian Spirituality," a major introductory essay for the Dictionary of Christian Spirituality (Zondervan Academic, 2011), "The Desert Fathers and Mothers," in Reading the Christian Spiritual Classics: A Guide for Evangelicals (IVP, 2013); "Catechumenate," an article for the Dictionary of Christian Spirituality (Zondervan Academic, 2011); "The Battle Without and Within: The Psychology of Sin and Salvation in the Desert Fathers and Mothers," in the Journal of Spiritual Formation and Soul Care (2009), "From Mountaintop to Mundane Life: The Purpose of Spiritual Retreats," in Conversations (2009), "Protestant Missionary Biography as Written Icon," in Christian Scholars Review (2007), “The Psychology of Sin and Salvation” and “The Catechumenate and the Rise of Christianity, both published in The Journal of Spiritual Formation and Soul Care.
+He has also authored many book reviews, including a recent lead review of Tim’s Keller book on suffering for Christianity Today.

 In 2014-15 Sittser teamed up with Terry McGonigal, former Dean of Spiritual Life, to procure two grants, one from the Lilly Foundation and one a Murdock Grant, worth a total of 1.4 million dollars, which led to the establishment of the Whitworth Office of Church Engagement.
 Beginning in the summer of 2015 Sittser will work half time as Senior Fellow in that office, in addition to teaching in the theology department.